-Analysis: In AC 2021-2022, the target was met overall with 89% of students receiving 80% or higher on performance evaluation.
-However, when reviewing the data it was clear that there was a challenge with completion of HP 5690 in the Fall of 2021.
-Based on the analysis only 68% of students completed their research within the expected time frame of the program.
+Analysis from last year: In AC 2021-2022, the target was met with 89% of students receiving 80% or higher on performance evaluation.
+However, the data revealed a challenge with completion of HP 5690 in the Fall of 2021.
+During the fall semester, 68% of students completed their research within the expected time frame of the program.

-Students who did not complete HP 5690 in Fall 2021 in the designated semester, earned a grade of "IP" (in-progress), and all completed in the following semester.
+Students who did not complete HP 5690 in Fall 2021 in the designated semester earned a grade of "IP" (in-progress), and 100% successfully completed in the spring of 2022.
 Upon further investigation of this issue, student feedback reflected a request for more time due to the many responsibilities they were engaged in both in and outside of the academic program.

-Decision or Recommendation: In AC 2021-2022, the target was met overall with a specific opportunity identified to further explore the dynamic creating a barrier in HP 5690.
-Based on information gathered from analysis of the AC 2021-2022 data, faculty will implement the following changes in AC 2022-2023 to drive the cycle of improvement.
-In AC 2022-2023, faculty will continue to closely work with students and provide additional resources (online training and video instruction).
-Students will continue to be allowed continued re-writes until the paper (HED 5690: Papers in-Lieu (PIL's) of Theses) reached "publishable quality", and satisfaction of graduate school guidelines for submission.
-Two additional actions will be taken to address student needs and feedback.
-First, a timeline will be developed as an early intervention and utilized as a learning object in a newly developed lesson in HP 5020 as students begin the research process.
-This timeline is to be used as an interactive communication/mentoring tool to assists students in understanding the necessary steps, timing, and requirements to successful completion of the research requirement within the traditional 2-year rotation.
-Secondly, a pedagogical approach will be initiated providing a positively supported option of completion in a spring semester for those students requesting time to complete.
-This option is to directly address the student feedback and respectfully support those students that are carrying multiple personal and professional roles.
+In AC 2022-2023, faculty worked closely with students, providing additional resources (online training and video instruction).
+Students were allowed to continue re-writes until the paper (HED 5690: Papers in-Lieu (PIL's) of Theses) reached "publishable quality", and satisfaction of graduate school guidelines for submission.
+Two additional actions were taken to address student needs and feedback.
+First, a timeline was developed as an early intervention and utilized as a learning object in a newly developed lesson in HP 5020 as students began the research process.
+This timeline was used as an interactive communication/mentoring tool to assist students in understanding the necessary steps, timing, and requirements to successful completion of the research requirement within the traditional 2-year rotation.
+Secondly, a pedagogical approach was initiated providing a positively supported option of completion in a spring semester for those students requesting time to complete.

+This option directly addressed the student feedback and respectfully supported those students that carry multiple personal and professional roles.

-These changes will improve the student's ability to effectively synthesize and apply skills and knowledge learned during the degree program of study, thereby continuing to push the cycle of improvement forward.
+These changes improved the students' ability to effectively synthesize and apply skills and knowledge learned during the degree program of study, thereby continuing to push the cycle of improvement forward.